pavelbrn/SpeakyDoc/README.md

 The webapp is currently online and running live on a Google Coloud Run container: https://speaky-doc-ui-232992734624.europe-west1.run.app/

-This webapp container has limited resources so it might take a little while to process a .wav file
+This webapp container has limited resources so it might take a little while to process a .wav file.

-If you need a sample audio file of a german medical dictation, you will find one in backend/recordings/PBZ_test_diktat.wav
+If you need a sample audio file of a german medical dictation, you will find one in backend/recordings/PBZ_test_diktat.wav.

 Clone this project with this command and then follow the instructions below:
 ```